-The Timeline, located in the bottom part of the window, is the working area that allows you to edit and organize the clips of your slideshow in chronological order.
+The Timeline, located in the bottom part of the window, is the working area that allows you to organize and edit the clips.
 The Timeline consists of several tracks, which are all synchronized to a single time scale at the top, which indicates the time of the project.